baywa-re-lusy/email/README.md

 ## Installation

-To install the Email tools, you will need to be using [Composer](http://getcomposer.org/) in your project:
+To install the Email tools, you will need [Composer](http://getcomposer.org/) in your project:

 ```bash
 composer require baywa-re-lusy/email